girldevelopit/gdi-featured-html-css-intro/README.md

 This is the official Girl Develop It Core HTML/CSS curriculum.
 It was developed through the contributions of Pamela Fox, Alexis Goldstein, Erin M. Kidwell, Izzy Johnston, and Jen Myers.

-The course is meant to be taught in 4 or 6 two-hour sections.
-If you are teaching a 4 section course, you can ignore classes 5 and 6 without losing any impact or information.
+The course is meant to be taught in 4 two-hour sections.
 Each of the slides and practice files are customizable according to the needs of a given class or audience.

 ## Classes